Australia: from the enforcer

 How long is the head of agency’s term of office?

 Rod Sims was appointed chair of the Australian Competition and Consumer Commission (ACCC) in August 2011 for an initial five year period.
-Mr Sims was reappointed for a further three years in 2016 and then again in 2018 until 2022, making him the longest serving chair of the ACCC.
+Mr Sims was reappointed in 2016 and then again in 2018 until 2022, making him the longest serving chair of the ACCC.

 When is he or she due for reappointment?